editorconfig/editorconfig-emacs/README.md

 ## Troubleshooting

-Enabling `editorconfig-mode` should be enough for normal usages.
+Enabling `editorconfig-mode` should be enough for normal cases.

-When EditorConfig properties are not effective for unknown reason, you can first try a debugging command `editorconfig-display-current-properties`.
+When EditorConfig properties are not effective for unknown reason, we recommend executing `M-x editorconfig-display-current-properties` first.

-This command will open a new buffer and display the EditorConfig properties loaded for current buffer by this plugin.
+This command will open a new buffer and display the EditorConfig properties loaded for current buffer.
 You can check if EditorConfig properties were not read for buffers at all, or they were loaded but did not take effect for some other reasons.

 ### Indentation for new major-modes

-Because Emacs major-modes have their own indentation settings, this plugin requires explicit support for each major-mode for `indent_size` property.
+Because most Emacs major-modes have their own indentation settings, this plugin requires explicit support for each major-mode for `indent_size` property.

 By default this plugin ships with settings for many major-modes, but,